pomdtr/lazy/README.md

-# Lazy - Never Build a TUI Again
+# Lazy - Universal Launcher

 Lazy is an helper tool allowing you to build an interactive UI for any command line app using a simple YAML config file.